leroyrosales/dev-enviroment/README.md

+The below dev environment is set up for Mac.

+Current OS: macOS Mojave 10.14.4

 # Xcode
 - You have two options for installing xcode.
 The full package or just the command line tools but at a minimum the command line tools are required.